SAP/spartacus-docs/_pages/dev/styling-and-page-layout/storefront-themes.md

 The Santorini theme is enabled by default, but you can dynamically switch to another theme at any time, as described below.

-**Note:** The information on this page applies to Spartacus version 221121.17 or later.

 Applying a theme to the storefront involves two independent elements:

 - A theme name, which is a string (such as `my-theme`) that the storefront resolves at runtime and applies as a CSS class on the application's root element.